This post was updated to include numbers from the 2021/2022 season

 The power forward is probably the position that has changed the most in the modern NBA.
 PF’s used to be big and strong low post players who battled for rebounds and scored on post-ups, but players like Dirk Nowitzki have completely changed the game.
 Nowadays, power forwards are often used to stretch the floor shooting a lot of threes and acting as playmakers on the perimeter.

-Surprisingly, this change of playing style is not reflected at all in the average height of power forwards.
-Since 1987, they are on average 6’9″ tall with very little year-to-year fluctuation.
-However, the average power forward in 2020 weighs almost 11lbs less than in 2014!
+Surprisingly, this change of playing style is not reflected at all in the average height of power forwards until the 2019/2020 were players were remeasured.
+Since 1987, they are on average 6’9″ tall with very little year-to-year fluctuation until height starts dropping to 6’8″.

 How tall are Centers in the NBA?